flyteorg/flyte/docs/deployment/configuration/resource_manager.rst

    err := ReleaseResource(ctx, "default_cluster", "flkgiwd13-akjdoe-0")

-Below is an example interface that shows allocation and deallocation of resources.
+See below for an example interface that shows allocation and deallocation of resources:

 .. code-block:: go